SquidTWL/SquidTWL/README.rst

 SquidTWL
 ========

-This is an SDK for the Nintendo DS (NTR/Nitro) and Nintendo DSi (TWL/Twilight).
+This is a low-level SDK for the Nintendo DS (NTR/Nitro) and Nintendo DSi (TWL/Twilight).

 Minimum Supported Rust Version
 ------------------------------